Littlebeast007/CREDIT-RISK-ANALYSIS/README.md

 Distribution of credit amount and loan duration

-# Machine Learning Model – Random Forest
+# Machine Learning Models :: Decision Tree and Random Forest
-6️⃣ Train-Test Split

-7️⃣ Model Building

-Used Random Forest Classifier due to:

-High predictive accuracy

-Ability to handle non-linear relationships

-Built-in feature importance

-Robustness to outliers